 2) the limited partner (Kommanditist) whose liability extends only to his or her nominal holdings in the company.

 AG – Public limited company – also not rare cases in Germany, many big companies operate in this way.
-To start AG you need starting capital of 50,000 EUR and must be registered in the Register of Companies.
+To start AG, you need a capital of 50,000 EUR and must be registered in the Register of Companies.

 As an advantage for foreigners, there are no restrictions or requirements on the nationality of the shareholders.